flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2020/digimed-secure-cloud.md

 # Contributions

 ## Papers
+1. **Fully Anonymized Data Acquisition for Digital Health Research in a Public-Private Partnership : A Case Study Using the HerzFit App** (in review), 2025.
 1. **High-performance Computing Systems: Security Threats, Countermeasures and Prospects** (in review), 2025.
 1. **Comparative Overview of Medical Research Data Platforms: Interoperability, Privacy, and Federated Learning in Translational Biomedical Research** (in review), 2025.
 1. N. Zhou, F. Dufour, V. Bode, P. Zinterhof, N. J. Hammer, and D. Kranzlmüller, **"Towards Confidential Computing: A Secure Cloud Architecture for Big Data Analytics and AI,"** in IEEE International Conference on Cloud Computing (IEEE CLOUD), (Chicago, Illinois, USA), 2023.

 ## Talks
 - 2025: F. Dufour, Jan Peschke, **"How to build a confidential cloud"? — A platform for next generation medical research**, OpenInfra Sweden, Stockholm. ([link ➟]({% link _chantiers/2025/OpenInfra.md %})).
-- 2024: F. Dufour, **"We built a Trusted Research Environment for health research - 10 strategic and technical lessons learned"**, in Medical Valley, Online.
+- 2024: F. Dufour, **"We built a Trusted Research Environment for health research — 10 strategic and technical lessons learned"**, in Medical Valley, Online.
 - 2023: F. Dufour, **"Towards the Medicine of the Future in Bavaria and Germany, One Heartbeat at the Time With Confidential Computing"** in Open Confidential Computing Conference (OC3), Online. ([link ➟]({% link _chantiers/2023/OC3.md %}))

 ## Posters